aparajita/capacitor-native-decorator/README.md

 };
 ```

-The important thing is to include `'tslib'` and `'ws-capacitor-native-decorator'` in the `resolveOnly` array.
+The important thing is to include `'tslib'` and `'@aparajita/capacitor-native-decorator'` in the `resolveOnly` array.

 ##### 4. Call `make-ios-plugin` in the `build` script